mrciolino/wiki-backup/characters/Bazvrah.md

 ⚠️ These items fueled a **blood-fueled rage**, giving Bazvrah a non-zero (albient extremly small) chance to kill any enemy outright.

 ## The End of Bazvrah
-Upon the discover of the [Library-Dimension](/locations/Library-Dimension), Bazvrah made immidiate note of two things, the Assassination Guild and the Tree of Knowledge.
+Upon the discover of the [Library-Dimension](/locations/Library-Dimension), Bazvrah made immidiate note of two things, the [Assassins-Guild](/organizations/assassins-guild) and the Tree of Knowledge.
 As travel through the dimension becomes increasingly difficult due to the long distances between areas and the parties fear of being lost out of time grew, Bazvrah made a devision to try to blend himeself innto the Tree and attempt to travel long distance amongst its root system.
 Being a druid he knew the spell `Tree Stride`.
-Upon entering the [Tree-of-Knowledge](/characters/Tree-of-Knowledge) Bazvrah fused with the tree and took over the position.
+Upon entering the [Tree-of-Knowledge](/characters/Tree-of-Knowledge), Bazvrah fused with the tree and took over the position.

 🌱 **Final Fate:** Over many years, the Tree consumed Bazvrah’s personality, erasing him from time—leaving behind only the knowledge he contributed.